playAbilityTech/EMG-VR-Adaptive-Controller/README.md

 ## Connecting Components
 - Connect the MyoWare sensor output to the pin defined in myowareInPin (pin 12 by default).
-- Connect the MyoWare trigger threshold to the pin defined in thresholdInPin (pin 15 by default).
+- Connect the threshold potentiometer to the pin defined in thresholdInPin (pin 15 by default).
 - Connect the 9gr model motor to the pin defined in servoPin (pin 27 by default).

 ## Code Functionality